Chris Johnson (basketball, born 1990): Israel (2018–2019)

 On July 2, 2018, Johnson signed with the Israeli team Hapoel Jerusalem for the 2018–19 season.
 Johnson went on to win the 2019 Israeli State Cup with Jerusalem.

 Return to France (2019–2020)

 On July 17, 2019, Johnson returned to France for a second stint, signing a one-year deal with JL Bourg.
 He averaged 11.5 points and 4 rebounds per game.

 Return to Israel (2020–2025)

 On August 6, 2020, Johnson signed with Hapoel Holon in Israel.
 He averaged 11.3 points and 4.8 rebounds per game.
 Johnson re-signed with the team on July 10, 2021.
 He signed a two-year extension with the team on January 24, 2022.

 On July 9, 2023, he signed with Hapoel Jerusalem of the Israeli Basketball Premier League.

 Élan Chalon (2025)

 On July 20, 2025, he signed with Elan Chalon of the French LNB Pro A. On September 17, 2025, Élan Chalon announced that Johnson will not join the team this season after medical examinations revealed a health issue preventing him from playing professionally in France.

+Johnson officially announced his retirement in 2026.